 Brazil celebrates independence on 7th September also known as Sete de Setembro!
 Before independence, it was a Portuguese colony.
 A declaration of independence from Portugal was made on 7th September 1822 by Pedro di Alcântara, son of the Portuguese king.

 World Physical Therapy Day observes every year on 8th September.
-In 2021 the World Physical Therapy Day will focus on “Long COVID and physiotherapy”.
+In 2023 the World Physical Therapy Day will focus on “Arthritis” as the theme for World Physical Therapy Day 2023.
+Rheumatoid arthritis and axial spondylarthritis are two types of inflammatory arthritis that will be highlighted on this day.
 This day is celebrated every year to appreciate the efforts of physiotherapists, who play important role in keeping people active and healthy.

 National forest martyrs day celebrated every year on 11 September to pay tribute to the martyrs who sacrificed their lives to protect the wildlife, forests, and jungles in India.
 This year observed 16th National Forest Martyrs day.